Cuirassier: Franco-Prussian War

-19th to 20th centuries
+19th and 20th centuries

 In 1914, the German Army still retained cuirassiers (ten regiments including the Gardes du Corps and the Guards Cuirassiers); as did the French (twelve regiments) and the Russian (four regiments, all of the Imperial Guard) armies.
 The Austrians had dispensed with breastplates in 1860 and formally abolished the twelve Kuirassier regiments as the heavy cavalry branch of their army in 1868.
-Influenced by the French example, the Belgian Army created two regiments of cuirassiers in 1830.
-For reasons of economy they were converted to lancers in 1863.
+Influenced by the French example, the Belgian Army created two regiments of cuirassiers in 1830 and then for reasons of economy converted both to lancers in 1863.

-By the end of the 19th century, the German and Russian cuirassiers used the breastplates only as part of their peacetime parade dress, but the French regiments still wore the cuirass and plumed helmet (both with cloth covers) on active service during the first weeks of World War I. Amongst ceremonial units the Spanish Escolta Real (Royal Escort) Squadron, the Argentinian Presidential Bodyguard, and the Italian Cuirassier (Corazzieri) Corps all wore cuirasses as part of their mounted full dress during the early years of the 20th century.
+By the end of the 19th century, the German and Russian cuirassiers used the breastplates only as part of their peacetime parade dress, but the French regiments still wore the cuirass and plumed helmet (both with cloth covers) on active service during the first few weeks of World War I. Amongst ceremonial units the Spanish Escolta Real (Royal Escort) Squadron, the Argentinian Presidential Bodyguard, and the Italian Cuirassier (Corazzieri) Corps all wore cuirasses as part of their mounted full dress in the early 20th century.

-The retention of cuirasses as part of their field uniform by the French Army in 1914 reflected the historic prestige of this branch of the cavalry, dating back through the Franco-Prussian War to the campaigns of Napoleon.
-Before the war, it had been argued within the army that the cuirass should be limited to parade dress but upon mobilisation in 1914 the only concession made to active service was the addition of a cover of brown or blue cloth over the shining steel and brass of the metal equipment to make the wearer less visible.
+The retention of cuirasses as part of their field uniform by the French Army in 1914 reflected the historic prestige of this branch of the cavalry, dating back through the Franco-Prussian War to the campaigns of the Napoleonic Wars.
+Before the war, it had been argued within the army that the cuirass should be limited to parade dress, but upon mobilisation in 1914 the only concession made to active service was the addition of a cover of brown or blue cloth over the shining steel and brass of the metal equipment to make the wearer less visible.
 Within a few weeks, most French regiments stopped wearing the cuirass, as it served no real purpose in this new war.
 It was not however formally withdrawn until October 1915.

-The Russian and German cuirassiers ceased to exist when the Imperial armies in both countries were disbanded; respectively in 1917 (due to the Russian Revolution) and in 1918 (due to the Treaty of Versailles).
+The Russian and German cuirassiers ceased to exist when the Imperial armies in both countries were disbanded, respectively in 1917 and in 1918.
 The French cuirassiers continued in existence after World War I, although without their traditional armour and reduced in numbers to only the six regiments that had been most decorated during the war.
 Five of these units had achieved their distinctions serving as "cuirassiers à pied" or dismounted cavalry in the trenches.
 The surviving cuirassier regiments were amongst the first mounted cavalry in the French Army to be mechanised during the 1930s.
-One cuirassier regiment still forms part of the French Army.
+One cuirassier regiment still forms part of the French Army in the modern day.